 What are recent graduates doing now?

-Cody Fleischfresser works Target Corporation in marketing.
+Cody Fleischfresser works at Target Corporation in marketing.
 Cody writes, “I chose my career path because I think that there is ample opportunity for people who have creative and quantitative minds (something that that CIS does an excellent job at developing) to have tremendous influence in driving the next big thing.
 In essence, we are learning to understand relationships between groups—in this case retailers and their customers—at the most fundamental and important levels.
 Not only will this drive significant changes in how marketing occurs in the future, but it can help influence and improve other relationships in education, governance, social services, health care, natural resource management, journalism and even theology.
 With technology and quantitative sciences I hope will we be able to become better listeners who can better search for truth.”

-Lekueyen Lee works full time at General Mills as a programmer analyst.
+Lekueyen Lee works at General Mills as a programmer analyst.
 He uses Microsoft technology - Visual Studio, ASP.NET, ASP, VBScript, VB and SQL Server.
 Lee says “I always loved studying technology when I was younger, and now I love working in the field and seeing how it can improve our lives.”

 Study abroad.
 We’ve had students study in Rome, England, Australia and many other countries.
 They often find courses that will fill their general education requirements or major electives.